mguinada/geoclojure/README.md

 # TODO

-* handle service level errors
+general

 * do logging
 * add clojure.spec to responses

+for  providers:

+* add supprt for api keys
+* provider configuration (maybe via edn)
+* option to use ssl
+* handle service level errors

 ## License